Loch64/ResearchProject/README.md

 Contains all the programs used to create simulations and analyse data from the simulations.

 ### Original Data Files
-Conatins the original data used for the simulations of the 18 objects.
+Contains the original data used for the simulations of the 18 objects.

 ### Data Files
 Contains cleaned data from simulations.